NoolAngelo/NoolAngelo/README.md

 <br>

 - 🎓 Currently studying Computer Science at FEU Alabang
-- 💻 Love working with Java, Python, and JavaScript
+- 💻 OS that ive been using: MacOS and Windows.
 - 🌱 Always learning and growing in tech
 - 🤝 Open to collaborations and interesting projects
 - 🎮 Gaming enthusiast in free time